 The 2015 Dixie Softball national board of directors made the following changes beginning with the 2015 season:

 1. The population limit for leagues was changed from 25,000 to: 30,000

-2. The date deadline to apply for a Dixie Softball application has been moved from March 1 to: February 1.
+2. The date deadline to apply for a Dixie Softball scholarship has been moved from March 1 to: February 1.
 NOTE: Due to a communication problem, the old March 1 date has been grandfathered in for 2015 only and March 1 will be the date deadline to apply for a Dixie Softball scholarship.

 3. The SweeTees will allow the batters, in tournament play only, to have five (5) pitches thrown to them or three (3) strikes, whichever comes first.

 4. Tournament directors will have the right to institute a break in tournament games due to weather conditions such as heat.

 5. Caps and visors may be worn under a batting/running helmet as long as the cap/visor does not cause the helmet to fit incorrectly.

 6. Uniform color restrictions on optic-yellow uniforms and helmets have been lifted.